pat310/google-trends-api/README.md

 * `['keywords']` - either an array of keywords as strings or a string with one keyword.
 If keywords is an array, the results will be returned in an array of the same order as the input.
 Entering a keyword is **required**.

 * `{type: 'string', value: number}` - the `timePeriod` object that must be formatted with keys `type` (which is an enumerated string of either 'hour', 'day', 'month', or 'year') and `value` (which is a number).
 Entering a `timePeriod` is optional.
-If no `timePeriod` object is provided, by default `trendData` will return all past trend data available.
+If no `timePeriod` object is provided, by default all past trend data will be returned, otherwise trend data for the given time period will be returned.

 #####Example
 The following example provides the historical trend data for 'OJ Simpson'.
 Optionally, the input could have been provided as `googleTrends.trendData({keywords: 'OJ Simpson'})`.